California Gurls: Commercial performance

 "California Gurls" sold 294,000 digital downloads in its first week and debuted at number one on the US Billboard Digital Songs chart.
 It debuted at number two on the Billboard Hot 100, making it Perry's highest debut on the chart at the time.
 On the issue dated June 19, 2010, the song reached number one, becoming Perry's second number-one song and Snoop Dogg's third.
 "California Gurls" became the first single by an artist signed to Capitol Records in nearly 43 years to ascend to the number-one spot on the Billboard Hot 100 in its fourth week since Bobbie Gentry's single "Ode to Billie Joe" reached the top after four weeks on the chart.
 It is Perry's third number one on the Pop Songs chart.
 "California Gurls" became the first song to top the 300,000 mark in digital sales more than once in 2010 with 318,000 and 359,000 copies sold in the first and second week of June, respectively.
 Within seven weeks of its release, "California Gurls" sold over two million downloads, which is the second fastest pace to do so in digital history behind Flo Rida's "Right Round".
 It debuted at number 31 on the Billboard Radio Songs chart and in the July 10, 2010, issue it reached number one on the magazine's Hot Dance Airplay chart, giving Perry her second number-one single on that chart.
-As of June 2023, the song has been certified Diamond by the Recording Industry Association of America (RIAA), making Perry the first female artist to achieve this with 4 singles and sold 5.9 million copies in the US.
+As of June 2023, the song has been certified Diamond by the Recording Industry Association of America (RIAA), making Perry the first female artist to achieve this with 4 singles and 5.9 million copies sold in the US.